Fire Protection System

 [G450 AOM, ¶2A-26-40 ¶ 2.B.]
 A smoke detector is installed in the ceiling of the baggage compartment to warn of possible combustion within the aircraft.
 The detector is a light emitting source and a photoelectric cell placed on opposite sides of an enclosure with a white interior.
 Vents in the enclosure allow compartment air to circulate through the interior.
 In normal conditions the photoelectric cell receives a constant level of illumination from the light source and produces a steady voltage.
 If less illumination is received by the photoelectric cell the detector communicates with MAU I/O modules to initiate a CAS message and aural alerts.

 Airflow in this airplane is generally from aft to forward, everything heads for the TROV.
 It is possible to have smoke in the galley that escapes notice of the smoke detector until it might be too late.
-Remember, if you don't put a cabin fire out in four minutes or less, you probably won't.
+Remember, if you don't put a cabin fire out in eight minutes or less, you probably won't.
 For this reason and others, if you don't have a crewmember in the cabin, you are best served by keeping the cabin door open.

 See: G450 Cabin Fire.